pvalderas/iot-enhanced-business-process-example/README.md

-# Microservice composition based on the Choreography of BPMN fragments.
+# IoT Enhanced Business Processes supported by BPMN and Microservices.
 Example

-This example shows how to create a choreographed composition of microservices by using BPMN diagrams.
+This example shows how to define an IoT Enhanced Business Processes by using BPMN diagrams and how to deploy into a microserive infrastructure.
-To do so, the supporting infrastructure available in the following Github repository is used: [microservices-composition-infrastructure](https://github.com/pvalderas/microservices-composition-infrastructure).
+To do so, the supporting infrastructure available in the following Github repository is used: [iot-enhanced-business-process-infrastructure](https://github.com/pvalderas/iot-enhanced-business-process-infrastructure).

 # About

 This is the result of a reserach work leaded by Pedro Valderas at the PROS Research Center, Universitat Politècnica de València, Spain.

-This work presents a microservice composition approach based on the choreography of BPMN fragments.
-On the one hand, developers can describe the big picture of the composition with a BPMN model, providing a valuable mechanism to analyse it when engineering decisions need to be taken.
-On the other hand, this model is split into fragments in order to be executed though an event-based choreography form, providing the high degree of decoupling among microservices demanded in this type of architecture.

-This composition approach is supported by a microservice infrastucture developed to achieve that both descriptions of a composition (big picture and split one) coexist.
-In this sense, microservices compositions can be evolved graphically from both either the BPMN descrition of the big picture or a BPMN fragment.
+This work presents a modelling approach based on BPMN that reuses the concepts introduced by this language in order to model IoT-enhanced BPs.
+This modelling approach allows specifying IoT devices and both push and pull interactions between the process and Iot Devices, without modifying the BPMN metamodel.

+This modelling approach is suppoted by a microservice architecture aimed at facilitating the integration of business processes with the physical world that provides high flexibility to support multiples IoT device technologies, and facilitates evolution and maintenance.

 # Example overview

-This example is composed by 8 microservices:
+This example is composed by 9 microservices:

+* 2 microservices that manage IoT devices synchronously: TruckContainerSensor and Robot.
+These microservices are endowed with the functionality provided by the Synchronous Microservice module (see the infrastruture repository introduce above), which provide the funcionality to allow the BP Controller to manage IoT devices throw a REST API.
-* 4 business microservices: Customers, Inventory, Payment and Shipment.
-These microservices are endowed with the functionality provided by the Composition Controller module, which supports the choreographed execution of BPMN fragments.
+* 2 microservices that manage IoT devices asynchronously: RefrigeratorControlSystem and Alarm.
+These microservices are endowed with the functionality provided by the Asynchronous Microservice module(see the infrastruture repository introduce above), which provide the funcionality to allow the BP Controller to manage IoT devices throw a publish/subscribe communication.
+* 1 microserive that support the information system of the organization.
-* 2 typical infrastucture microservices: an Eureka service registry, and a Zuul gateway
+* 1 infrastucture microservices: an Eureka service registry
-* 2 additional microservices for supporing the composition of business microservices: the Fragment Manager and the Global Composition Manager
+* 3 microservices for supporing the execution of IoT Enhanced Business Processes: the BP Controller, the Action Peformer and the Context Manager.
+See the infrastruture repository introduce above for additional informaión about these microservices.

+The BPMN business process supported by these microservices is the following:

+The process starts when a container with a pallet of a same product arrives to the smart distribution centre.
+The first thing to do at the distribution centre is to check the quality of the products of the pallet (level of firmness, colour, and possible damages).
+This is done by a worker who is in charge of registering the results in the system.
+Next, the conditions in which the products have been transported, i.e., the container’s temperature and humidity are automatically sensed.
+Based on this first evaluation, the products are considered in good quality or not for distribution.
+If not, the rejection of the pallet is registered and it is discarded by moving it to a garbage.
+On the contrary, if the quality of the products is good for consumption, the pallet is registered in the distribution centre and placed into a transportation line to be stored in a refrigerated camera climatized accordingly to avoid product spoilage (e.g., oranges must be kept between 2 and 12 Celsius degrees and at 90% relative humidity).
+Besides this first product control, a second one is performed over a sample in the laboratory.
+This analysis will determine whether molds, yeast, and certain bacteria has grown in the received products.
+If so, an alarm is activated, and the pallet is discarded by transporting it to the garbage.
+If no bacteria are detected, the shipment task of the received products can start.
+If the quality of the products is not excellent (e.g., they are good for distribution but firmness or colour are not the optimum), the price of the products is reduced and the pallet is prioritized to avoid their spoilage.
+Finally, all shipped pallets are registered in the system once a truck for transporting them is available.

 # Building and executing the example